SnoxBox/AI_BUDDY_V2/readme.md

 ## Configuration

-You can configure the ChatGPT Buddy extension by clicking on its icon in the Firefox toolbar and selecting "Options."
+You can configure the Buddy AI extension by clicking on its icon in the Firefox toolbar and selecting "Options."
 Here, you can adjust settings such as language preferences, response length, and more to customize your experience.

 ## Keyboard Shortcut